richjoslin/bubble-shooter-vr/README.md

   * Or, if using Gear VR, drag in [Scene]/OVRCameraRig/TrackingSpace/CenterEyeAnchor to aim with your face.

 NOTE: Currently, only the Touch Right Trigger is supported for shooting a bubble.

+## Tips
+* Create a Layer named Poolers and hide it from any cameras.
+This will make sure objects are invisible while they're pooled.
+(The Pool Manager will automatically detect if there is a "Poolers" layer and assign/unassign the layer as needed.)